tenfoldpaper/multipanda_ros2/README.md

 As of 12.10.23, almost all single-robot `franka_ros` features have been migrated, including different controller interfaces, error recovery, and runtime parameter setters.

+The repo is still in active development, and I will try to address any missing features or bugs as soon as possible.

 ## Credits
 The original version is forked from mcbed's port of franka_ros2 for [humble][mcbed-humble].